aboutcode-org/aboutcode/docs/source/index.rst

 Aboutcode Documentation Websites
 --------------------------------

-Scancode-Toolkit has it's documentation website at ``scancode-toolkit.readthedocs.io``.
+| **Scancode-Toolkit** has its documentation website at ``scancode-toolkit.readthedocs.io``.
-`Click here <scancode-toolkit.readthedocs.io>`_ to visit the Scancode Documentation.
+| `Click here <https://scancode-toolkit.readthedocs.io>`_ to visit the Scancode Documentation.

 Other Aboutcode Projects
 ------------------------

-These are the Projects which doesn't have a seperate documentation website currently.
+These are the Projects that don’t have a seperate documentation website currently.
 Note that these might be outdated, as these documentations are updated in their wiki's primarily.

 .. toctree::